fracapuano/fracapuano/README.md

 # Ciao! 👋

-I am Francesco Capuano, Data Science and Engineering student at Politecnico di Torino, Italy's oldest technical university.
-I am enrolled in a double degree program di Mathematical Engineering.
-My studies focus on Machine Learning and Deep Learning.
+I am Francesco Capuano, Data Science and Engineering graduate at Politecnico di Torino & Politecnico di Milano, Italy's top engineering schools.
+I gratuated in a special program consisting of a minor in Mathematical Engineering.
+My studies focused on Machine Learning and Deep Learning, with particular focus on Deep Reinforcement Learning and Deep NLP.

 During my studies, I have specialized on Deep Reinforcement Learning and Neural Architecture Search.
 During my MSc Thesis, on the topic of Hardware-Aware AutoML with Deep Reinforcement Learning, I received joint supervision from researchers at Politecnico di Torino and Politecnico di Milano.
 In particular, I was supervised by [Prof. Barbara Caputo](https://scholar.google.com/citations?user=mHbdIAwAAAAJ&hl=en) and [Prof. Giuseppe Averta](https://scholar.google.it/citations?user=i4rm0tYAAAAJ&hl=en) from Politecnico di Torino, and [Prof. Marcello Restelli](https://scholar.google.com/citations?user=xdgxRiEAAAAJ&hl=en) from Politecnico di Milano.
 On July 28th, 2023 I successfully defended my thesis with the highest marks 🎉.